AdriBloober/NigolasDNS/README.md

 ### Author

 My name is AdriBloober, it is my first golang project and my first contact with dns.
-So don't expect too vile!
+So don't expect too much!